opnuub/iac-riscv-cw-24/Flavio_Gazzetta_Project_Brief.md

 ## SingleCycle

 When considering the single cycle CPU, my work on it consisted on making, debugging and editing various components starting from ones from lab4 and augmenting them in order to better fit to the more advanced CPU.
 Strarting with the program counter ([PC Register](rtl/pcReg.sv) and [PC Mux](rtl/pcMux.sv)) where at first I focused on trying to apply compartmentalisation and separated the add4 component with the counter itself, however later decided to combine the 2 into a single component allowing for simplification in debugging and in the top file.
 After that I worked on the [alu.sv] (rtl/alu.sv) where I innitially started with a 4-bit version allowing for a large range of instructions, later deciding to shrink it down to 3 bits given that this would still keep the main operations and allowed for a lot of simplicfication(this would then be changed back to 4-bits in the pipeline).
 I then spent some time making the [register file](Pipeline/rtl/regfile.sv), which turned out to be a lot simpler than expected.
 A issue that I at first had with this component was that I was convinced I neeed a .mem file to store values which eventually I noticed not to be the case.
-The last single-cycle component which I made very significant changes to was the [dataMemory.sv](rtl/dataMemory.sv), which on the second attempt I got to work flawlessly.
+The last single-cycle component which I made very significant changes to was the [dataMemory.sv](rtl/dataMemory.sv), which on the second attempt I got to both work and select between a byte, half word and word size.

 ---
 ---